How do I turn on Container Insights metrics on an EKS cluster?

 Delete ADOT

-Set up Container Insights metrics on an EKS Fargate cluster using ADOT
+Use ADOT to set up Container Insights metrics on an EKS Fargate cluster

 For applications that run on Amazon EKS and AWS Fargate, you can use ADOT to set up Container Insights.
-EKS Fargate networking architecture doesn’t allow pods to directly reach the kubelet on the worker to retrieve resource metrics.
-The ADOT Collector calls the Kubernetes API server to proxy the connection to the kubelet on a worker node.
-It then collects kubelet’s advisor metrics for workloads on that node.
+EKS Fargate networking architecture doesn't allow pods to directly reach the kubelet on the worker to retrieve resource metrics.
+The ADOT Collector first calls the Kubernetes API server to proxy the connection to the kubelet on a worker node.
+Then it collects kubelet's advisor metrics for workloads on that node.

 The ADOT Collector sends the following metrics to CloudWatch for every workload that runs on EKS Fargate: